LSI Corp raises first-quarter outlook

-(Reuters) - Chipmaker LSI Corp (LSI.N) raised its estimates for the current quarter citing a stronger-than-expected recovery of the hard-disk drive market and rise in demand for its flash-based products.
+March 14 (Reuters) - Chipmaker LSI Corp raised its estimates for the current quarter citing a stronger-than-expected recovery of the hard-disk drive market and rise in demand for its flash-based products.

 Shares of the company rose 5 percent in premarket trade on Wednesday.
 They closed at $8.54 on Tuesday on the New York Stock Exchange.